PurdueRCAC/AnvilOps/docs/src/content/docs/guides/from-github.md

   order: 1
 ---

+This tutorial will demonstrate how to deploy one of AnvilOps' template applications.

+### Prerequisites

-If you have already installed the AnvilOps GitHub App for your organization, you can deploy applications from GitHub repositories that you have given the GitHub App access to.
+You will need to have the AnvilOps GitHub App installed for your organization.
+This allows AnvilOps to deploy repositories on the cluster.
+In particular, for this tutorial, the GitHub App is needed for AnvilOps to clone the template repository to your account.

 ### Initial Configuration